CodecoolGlobal/hogwarts-potions-java-Philippovitsch/README.md

 # Hogwarts Potions

+This is a solo project from the 10th out of 12 month of the `Advanced - Java Spring` module of the Codecool curriculum.
+It is a Harry Potter themed project, where you can manage the students and rooms of the Hogwarts school.
+Furthermore, students can take notes of their potions while they are brewing and look for known brewing recipes.

 ## Project description <em>(by Codecool)</em>

 > What if I told you that magic is real?
 What if I told you that wizards, witches, and everything from the world of Harry